-The Company periodically grants restricted stock awards that vest upon service conditions.
-Dividend payments are made during the vesting period.
 The value of restricted stock is determined to be the current value of the Company's stock, and this total value will be recognized as compensation expense over the vesting period.
-As of December 31, 2018, there was \$1.2 million of total unrecognized compensation cost related to non-vested restricted stock.
-As of December 31, 2018, non-vested restricted stock had a weighted average remaining time to vest of 3.1 years.
+As of December 31, 2019, there was \$1.4 million of total unrecognized compensation cost related to non-vested restricted stock.
+As ofDecember 31, 2019, non-vested restricted stock had a weighted average remaining time to vest of2.5 years.